1211 Assistant Director of Admissions-Transfer Outreach and Recruitment

 Education: A Bachelor's degree is required.
 A Master's degree is preferred.

-Experience: Professional work experience in a college or university is required.
-Preference will be given to candidates with experience in student services administration in areas related to the responsibilities of this position and experience working with community college officials and/or students.
+Experience: Two years of experience working in a higher education institution is required.
+Experience in recruitment, admissions, and/or experience planning large events and managing complex projects is required.
+Experience in student services administration in areas related to the responsibilities of this position and experience working with community college officials and/or students is preferred.
+Experience utilizing technology such as a Customer Relationship Management (CRM) solution is preferred.

-Skills: Excellent verbal and written communications skills are required.
-A working knowledge of computer database systems is required.
-Effective supervisory skills are required.
-The ability to learn and follow complex procedures and detailed policies are required.
+Skills: Familiarity with database systems such as Ellucian’s Banner, PeopleSoft, or some other type of database product utilized by institutions of higher education is required.
+Excellent communications skills, both written and verbal, are required.
+The ability to learn and follow complex procedures and detailed policies while working with minimum supervision is required.
 Effective decision-making skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Familiarity with key initiatives in recruitment with a focus on transfer student populations is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-4. Ensures a proper transfer credit evaluation for students by overseeing maintenance of the transfer credit re-evaluation and pre-approval system and monitoring course catalog changes at the University as well as changes occurring at other colleges and institutions.
+6. Assists in the development of internal networks to provide an effective means of communicating transfer initiatives throughout the University, serves as the Admissions’ point of contact for the transfer credit re-evaluation and pre-approval system, and utilizes transfer equivalency software to monitor course catalog changes at the University as well as changes occurring at other colleges and institutions.

-6. Serves as the University’s reverse transfer coordinator by coordinating the process by which Missouri State University credit is transferred back to the community college for the award of an Associate’s degree and maintains current with Missouri Department of Higher Education reverse transfer policy.
+8. Serves as the University’s reverse transfer point of contact by coordinating the process by which Missouri State University credit is transferred back to the community college for the award of an Associate’s degree and maintains current with Missouri Department of Higher Education reverse transfer policy.

-The Assistant Director of Admissions - Transfer Coordinator reports to the Director of Admissions and supervises the Transfer Student Recruiter/Evaluator, graduate assistants, and designated clerical and support personnel.
+The Assistant Director of Admissions - Transfer Outreach and Recruitment reports to the Director of Admissions and supervises a part-time employee located at Ozarks Technical Community College as well as designated clerical and support personnel.

 OFFICE OF HUMAN RESOURCES